 Technological advances are the way of the world and they’ve made it a better place in countless ways.
 Unfortunately, they’ve also helped spawn a new kind of criminal; one who’s kept up with the times while ripping off innocent folks without them being aware of it.

-Thankfully, products like RFID wallets – including our choice for the best RFID wallet for men, the Shielded Wallet RFID Wallet for Men – help keep cyber and digital criminals at bay.
+Thankfully, products like RFID wallets – including our choice for the best RFID wallet for men, the Polare Men’s RFID Blocking Vintage Italian Leather Bifold Wallet – help keep cyber and digital criminals at bay.

 How do RFID wallets work?
 We’ll take a closer look later in this piece, but they thwart modern-day pickpockets who can steal your identification and credit card information with a cheap electronic device.
 Victims don’t know it’s happening because there’s no physical contact.